Pick the Right Credit Card for You

 What Type of Credit Card User Are You?

 The first thing to figure out is what type of credit card user you are.
 Everyone uses credit cards differently but for simplicity there are a few different types of user listed below.
 Decide which category best describes your usage and select a credit card strategy accordingly.

 This group of people will use their credit cards either occasionally or frequently but will rarely pay off large portions of their bill.
 This is typically the case for people who are having or have recently had financial difficulties and may be working to pay off their debts.

 The Right Card For You.
 If you fit into this category consider getting a zero interest balance transfer credit card and using it to consolidate your balances.
 By doing this you will cut the amount of interest you are paying each month which will make it easier to pay off those balances.
 Ideally you should stop spending on your credit card until your balance is paid off, but if you want to continue using a card you should get a separate card for your daily spending.
-See our list of credit cards we recommend.

 This group of people will sometimes pay off their balance in full or at least a large portion of it.
 They won't pay back the full balance every month and they may have a standing balance for several months at a time depending on what costs they have to pay at the time.
 This behavior is typical of people who use their credit cards to pay for large bills such as vehicle repairs or major purchases.

 The Right Card For You.
 If this is you then you should be aware that after 30 days most cards will start to charge you interest.
 To save money you should consider paying off your bill each month, but if that is unlikely then applying for a low rate credit card is the best strategy.
 Some cards have longer interest free periods and some cards have lower interest rates; which option you should choose depends on exactly how often you expect to pay off your balance in full.
-See our list of recommended low interest credit cards.

 Always Paying in Full